animaone/castlevania-64-camera-routine/README.md

 I compared the routines of the two games and there was no change from one game to another.
 In fact the two routines are exactly the same.

-The only modification was adding the D-pad rotation to the camera rotation in a separate function.
-Very ingenious idea 🤔.
+The only modification I found until now is a new camera position call 🤔.

 If I could find the function that reads the joystick to generate these rotation values, I would be halfway there.